XG418/Automated-Report-Distribution-System/README.md

-# Automated-Reporting-Email-Notification-System
+# 📨 Automated Report Distribution System

-## Overview
+### Overview
-This is a small automation project I built to make my reporting process more efficient.
+This is a small project I built to make my reporting workflow more efficient.
-The script automatically sends reports (Excel, PDF, or Word) through SendGrid’s SMTP server, so I don’t need to manually attach or send emails anymore.
+It automatically updates scorecards with the latest metrics and then emails the finalized report to different departments using SendGrid.

-I built this because my position has a lot of reports, and I need to send to a bunch of people the lastest version, which cost lots of time
+I originally built this at my company, where I often need to update and send reports to multiple teams.
+Before this, I had to open several Excel files, copy numbers, save new versions, attach them, and email everyone manually.
+Now, it all runs automatically in a few seconds.

+---

-## What It Does
+### What It Does

-- Automatically sends emails through SendGrid SMTP

-- Supports any attachment type (Excel, PDF, Word, image, etc.)
+- **Updates Excel Scorecards** – Pulls data from source files (third-party website) and fills the correct cells automatically.
+- **Sends Updated Reports by Email** – Uses SendGrid’s SMTP to email reports to multiple recipients.

-- Prints clear success/error messages in the terminal
+- **Clear Status Messages** – Prints success or error messages in the terminal.

-- Easy to modify for different recipients or message content
+- **Easy to Adjust** – You can change file paths, recipients, or email content easily.

-- Can be integrated into a larger data pipeline (like Databricks or Airflow jobs)
+---

+### How It Works
+1. **`Scorecard_Automation.py`**
+   - Reads data from different Excel reports
+   - Updates the main scorecard automatically using `openpyxl`
+   - Saves a new version (for example `Scorecard_Updated.xlsx`)

+2. **`Automated_Email_Report.py`**
+   - Sends the updated report to department leads
+   - Uses SendGrid SMTP and supports attachments of any type

+Together, these two scripts handle the full reporting workflow — from data update to delivery.

+---

-## How to Use
+### How to Use

-- Install Python's libraries
-  - smtplib
-  - email.message

-- Replace the following fields in the code with your own:
+1. Install required packages:

+   pip install openpyxl pandas sendgrid python-dotenv

+2. Update your file paths and email info inside the scripts:

+  scorecard_path = "path/to/Scorecard.xlsx"
+  source_file_path = "path/to/source_file.xlsx"
-   - sender_email = "your_verified_sendgrid_email"
+  sender_email = "your_verified_sendgrid_email"
-   - api_key = "your_sendgrid_api_key"
+  api_key = "your_sendgrid_api_key"
-   - recipient_email = "recipient@example.com"

-- Add your attachment path:

-   - attachment_path = "/Users/guoxinning/Desktop/report.xlsx"

-- Run:
-   - You’ll see “✅ Email sent successfully!” if it worked.
+3. Run the scripts:

+   Scorecard_Automation.py

+   Automated_Email_Report.py